tymoshh/shellTricks/README.md

-# batchTricks
+# shellTricks

-repo full of unique batch tricks
+repo full of unique batch and bash tricks